Swati Bhise: Educator

 Swati served as an artist in residence at the Brearley School, New York City, from 1991 to 2006 and founded the non-profit Sanskriti Center for Indian arts in education for children and adolescents.
 She continues to teach for The Curriculum in Arts Program at Symphony Space and has been a Lincoln Center Institute repertory artist since 1996.
 She has also performed at hundreds of public and private schools, colleges, and universities across The United States including Columbia University, New York University, University of Texas at Austin, St. Mark's School of Texas, The Dalton School, The Brearley School, The Chapin School, Brooklyn College, and Wesleyan University.
 On March 13, 2023, Swati Bhise was one of the presenting speakers at UN's NGO CSW67 Forum on Right to an Inclusive, Safe and Secure Digital Existence for Women and Girls.

 Theater and film production

 In 2012, Swati founded The Sadir Theater Festival, a three- day festival that takes place annually in Goa, India.
-Critically acclaimed theater stars including Lilette Dubey, Girish Karnad, Rajat Kapoor, Mohammad Ali Baig, and Vikram Kapadia have all participated over the years, and she is still the festival's artistic director.

 Swati also brought the UNESCO heritage art form Kunqu opera, one of the oldest styles of Chinese theatre, to India for the first time with performances at The National Centre for the Performing Arts, Mumbai, and at Siri Fort Auditorium in New Delhi.

 In 2014, Swati founded a film production company called Cayenne Pepper Productions after serving as Executive Producer and Indian cultural consultant on The Man Who Knew Infinity, an Edward R Pressman film starring Dev Patel and Jeremy Irons.
 The film premiered at the Toronto International Film Festival in September 2015.

-Swati recently finished directing a British / Indian self-written period drama set in 19th century India.
-The film The Warrior Queen of Jhansi released in theatres in November 2019 in the US, Canada and India.
-The film was the first Hollywood action film in history with a brown female lead and received the “Impact Award” at the Vancouver International Women in Film Festival and the prestigious The ReFrame Stamp for demonstrating gender parity Her daughter Devika Bhise played the titular role.
+Swati directed a British / Indian self-written period drama set in 19th century India.
+The film The Warrior Queen of Jhansi released in theatres in November 2019 in the US, Canada and India.'

-Swati has sat on numerous panels including the five-member grand jury at the 9th annual Mahindra Excellence in Theatre Awards (META) alongside Shabana Azmi, Sushma Seth, Kulbhushan Kharbanda, and Utkarsh Mazumdar.
-She is also the co-author of the book Aai's Recipes: Traditional Indian cuisine from Maharashtra, a collection of Chandraseniya Kayasthan Prabhu (CKP) recipes, along with her mother Usha Gupte.

-Swati Bhise received Leadership Award from Arts4All Foundation for her Excellence In Leadership And Service on Oct 30th 2022.

-Swati Bhise received Asia Arts Game Changer Award from Asia Society for Arts Visionary on March 8, 2023.